-In the 72 hours and counting that have passed since India’s shock loss to Sri Lanka, Champion’s Trophy has unfurled a vital lesson.
+In the seventy two hours (and counting) that have passed since India’s shock loss to Sri Lanka, Champion’s Trophy has unfurled a vital lesson.
 Perhaps, thankfully adding to the ongoing ritual of rain interruptions:

 That cricket is still very much a sport led by rabid uncertainty; a facet that appears most when one least expects it seems to be the mantra.